Naval Air Station Joint Reserve Base Willow Grove

-Naval Air Station Joint Reserve Base Willow Grove or NASJRB Willow Grove was a Naval Air Station owned by the U.S. Navy and located in Horsham Township, Montgomery County, Pennsylvania, United States four miles (6 km) northwest of the central business district of Willow Grove, which is north of Philadelphia.
+Naval Air Station Joint Reserve Base Willow Grove or NASJRB Willow Grove was a Naval Air Station owned by the U.S. Navy and located in Horsham Township, Pennsylvania, United States, four miles (6 km) northwest of the central business district of Willow Grove, which is north of Philadelphia.
 The installation was transferred to the Pennsylvania Air National Guard and the name changed to the Horsham Air Guard Station after the U.S. Navy departed in 2011.

 History

 Flight activity began in 1926 when Harold Frederick Pitcairn constructed a hangar and a grass airstrip in Horsham, Pennsylvania.
 The airfield was named after the nearest town Willow Grove, Pennsylvania.
 At the time, Horsham was a rural township with little significance.
 From 1926 to 1942 Pitcairn used the airfield for design, construction and testing of a number of aircraft, including the Mailwing which was used by the United States Postal Service.

 After the start of World War II, the United States purchased the property, under threat of eminent domain and launched a classified anti-submarine warfare program at the base.
 In January 1943, the base was commissioned Naval Air Station Willow Grove.
 Following WWII and into the Cold War, it became an operational and training base for aviation activities of the Reserve components of the United States Armed Forces such as United States Navy Reserve, Marine Corps Reserve, Air Force Reserve, Air National Guard, United States Army Reserve and Pennsylvania National Guard.
 In 1994, the base was renamed Naval Air Station Joint Reserve Base Willow Grove to reflect these joint operations.
 As part of its joint recruitment efforts, the base was an annual host to one of the largest air shows on the East Coast until 2006.